altanai/kamailioexamples/RTPEngine_media_proxy/README.md

 ## sipwise RTPengine

-Sipwise NGCP rtpengine is a proxy for RTP traffic and other UDP based media traffic.
+Sipwise NGCP rtpengine is a proxy for RTP traffic and other UDP based media traffic. esentially it is a Kernel-based packet controlled by sip proxy server usually on UDP port 22222 it maintains a pair of ports on public interface for each media stream audio or video one pair on odd port numbers for the media data ( RTP) , and one pair on the next even port numbers for meta data (RTCP)

+When the media streams are negotiated, rtpengine opens the ports in user-space and starts relaying the packets to the addresses announced by the endpoints.

+When NAT is applied , sip packets may come from a diff source address than declared in SDP, in such a case source address is implicitly changed to the address the packets are received from.

+Once the call is established and the rtpengine has received media packets from both endpoints for this call, the media stream is pushed into the kernel and is then handled by a custom Sipwise iptables module to increase the throughput of the system and to reduce the latency of media packets.

 ## steps
 * step 1 : Setup registrar